ml-koch/Likelihood-Ratio-App/README.md

     - rewrite functions with pipes
     - add sensitivity, specificity and prevalence as possible inputs for "2x2" tab
     - add explanatory tab explaining the use of likelihood ratios and posttetst probability/positive predictive validity
+    - create nice looking readme
+    - rename repo and app?

  The "multiple_post_probs_nonshiny.R" file includes functions to calculate posttets probabiltiy/positive predictiva validity